-Twelve Great DVD Commentaries
+12 Great DVD Movie Commentaries

 1. The Goonies

-This may be the greatest movie commentary track every recorded.
+This may be the greatest movie commentary track ever recorded.
 All seven Goonies are present along with director Richard Donner.
 They are all grown up and still have that parent-child relationship with their director after all of these years.
-What’s unique about this track is that the movie will occasionally switch to a thumbnail screen, you can actually see all of them sitting at the table watching the movie together.
-It’s fascinating to see the Goonies in their adult forms; yet they still tease each other like old friends.
+What’s unique about this track is that the movie will occasionally switch to a thumbnail screen, and you can actually see all of them sitting at the table watching the movie together.
+It’s fascinating to see the Goonies as adults; yet they still tease each other like old friends.

 2. Riding in Cars With Boys

 She offers a lot of details about her acting methods, specifically for this role, listening to certain songs, drawing from her own strained relationships with her parents, and bonding with director Penny Marshall and the other cast members, such as Brittany Murphy and Steve Zahn.
 You can tell that she really gave this part her all, and it really shows on screen, being arguably one of the best performances of her career.
-She is very analytical, open, and pleasant throughout, making her commentary one of my favorites.
+She is very analytical, open, and good-natured throughout, making her commentary one of my favorites.

 3. Spider-man 2

-Maguire appears to be in awe of the finished product while Raimi appears very pleased with how well everyone worked to make it so.
+Maguire appears to be in awe of the finished product while Raimi seems very pleased with how well everyone worked to make it so.
 For a comic book movie, they really aren’t afraid to talk about character development as much as the special effects, and those are the pieces that are interesting to hear about from two people who were front and center during the development and execution of this film which really helped to pave the way for serious and sophisticated comic book movies.

 4. Big Fish

-Craven and Williamson are also not afraid to talk about the ugly side of filmmaking, including disagreements with the studio and backlash with the townspeople who didn’t want their school depicted in a film where teenagers are stabbed to death.
+Craven and Williamson are also not afraid to talk about the ugly side of filmmaking, including disagreements with the studio and backlash with the townspeople who didn’t want their school depicted in a film where teenagers are stabbing each other to death.
 They also talk about where the actors improvised and brought laughs and richness to the script as well as where Williamson drew from inspiration for certain elements, such as the genius way that Sydney’s closet door can hold her bedroom door closed like a lock.

 7. Pirates of the Caribbean: The Curse of the Black Pearl

 Depp really comes out of his shell to aid Verbinski in talking about what it was like to make this surprise hit.
 They really give you a sense of what it’s like to film out on open water in the Caribbean and how they came up with the character development, particularly for Depp’s.
 He even talks about some features that didn’t make it in, such as his desire to have Sparrow’s nose having been cut off and reattached at one point and what a controversy his gold teeth were with the studio, among his other mannerisms.

 8. Sense and Sensibility

 Producer Lindsay Doran and Writer/Actress Emma Thompson sit down together and record the commentary track for this Jane Austen adaptation.
-The two women are very easygoing and joke a lot about the making of the film.
-They joke of their intense hatred of sheep after filming the pastoral scenes, of Thompson’s adaptation from the book the screen, and Lee’s directorial style, pointing out his use of squares and circles to represent the literal sense and sensibility of the characters.
+The two women are very engaging and joke a lot about the making of the film.
+They reminisce about their intense hatred of sheep brought about from the filming of the pastoral scenes, of Thompson’s adaptation from the book the screen, and Lee’s directorial style, pointing out his use of squares and circles to represent the literal sense and sensibility of the characters.

 9. You've Got Mail

-They talk about the part that New York plays in the movie along with the children’s book references throughout the film along with the nods to the original film, The Shop Around the Corner, in which this film is based.
-It’s nice to be reminded of an era when female comedies were well written and sophisticated but still funny, charming, and classic in the way that Ephron and Donner pulled off this film.
+They talk about the part that New York plays in the movie along with the children’s book references throughout the film along with the nods to the original film, The Shop Around the Corner, on which this film is based.
+It’s nice to be reminded of an era when female comedies were well-written and sophisticated but still funny, charming, and classic in the way that Ephron and Donner were able to pull off in this film.

 10. Good Will Hunting

 Instead, you get to see how intelligent these two men really are, how much thought they put into the characters and plot development, and how Van Sant’s style was worked in to pull the film together.
 Despite their professional tone, they are not totally serious throughout the track.
 For instance, Damon is infinitely amused by Casey Affleck’s performance, and they both crack up at Robin Williams in what is probably his greatest performance and deserving of his own Oscar.

 11. Young Frankenstein

-Director Ivan Reitman and the late Harold Ramis sit down to talk about the first Ghostbuster’s film on the DVD, and it is hilarious.
+Director Ivan Reitman and the late Harold Ramis sit down to talk about the first Ghostbusters film on the DVD, and it is unsurprisingly hilarious.
 Reitman has a dry, witty humor that shows why he was a great fit to direct this film and its sequel.
 He mockingly takes credit for the best gags and scenes while Ramis talks about what it was like to write the script and work with the comedy giants that are in the film with him.

 What are your favorite film commentaries?
 Leave your responses in the comments below!